florianfranz/topo_chronia/docs/source/index.rst

    :align: center

 As per the last phase, a few steps are required here.
 First, click on "01 - Create Age List from Nodes" will search the output folder for all nodes layer and return the available ages.
-L

-ike we did before, select the 444 Ma age and click on "02 - Interpolate Raster".
+Like we did before, select the 444 Ma age and click on "02 - Interpolate Raster".
 This step will perform a few tasks before doing the interpolation itself, including remove any duplicate geometries and reproject the nodes layer into ESRI:54034 projection - World Cylindrical Equal Area (WCEA).